Skip to main content

 Is Beauty Pageant Mentioned In The Bible?

-Let us dive on what the Book of Esther says:
+Let us dive on what the Book of Esther actually says:

 It all started when King Ahasuerus made a feast in his palace, and all people in Shushan were invited, rich and poor alike.